admiralrua/Algorithms-illustrated-by-Python/README.md

 This note reflects what I am studying on Computer Science.

-[^1]: "A proof-of-concept tool for Automation Jetty Design in the maritime field."
+[^1]: A proof-of-concept tool for Automation Jetty Design in the maritime field.

-[^2]: "More information about these courses can be found [here](http://bigocoding.com/)"
+[^2]: More information about these courses can be found [here](http://bigocoding.com/).